 WHAT ARE THE PRIVILEGES OF CHURCH MEMBERSHIP?

 When you join the church, you become a communicant member-because you have the privilege of participating in Communion.
 And you are entitled to all the rights of membership and involvement in the life of the church.
 The children of church members become “non-communicant members” upon their own baptism.
 The sacrament of baptism publicly acknowledges that your children, too, are part of the family of the Lord and enjoy the outward privileges of church membership.
 They become communicant members when they publicly profess faith in Christ on their own.
+This includes: